 I can print but cannot scan via network.
 (For Windows)

-Step 3: Check your Brother machine is available to print
+Check your Brother machine is available for network print.

 Open scanner list and check the scanner icon of your Brother machine exists there.

 > Click here to see how to open the "Scanners and Cameras".

 If the scanner icon of your Brother machine does not exist there, you need to install the scanner driver.